-The results of this year's testing indicate that the water of Lower Long Lake remained very healthy throughout 2018.
+The results of this year's testing indicate that the water of Lower Long Lake remained very healthy throughout the summer.
 The results show that the aquatic environment was very suitable to support natural wildlife.
 Also, the lake was safe for recreational uses, such as swimming, boating, fishing, etc., as there are no signs of pollution.

-The Temperature of the surface water warmed quickly in the summer.
-Colder water can hold more oxygen, so the higher temperatures created concerns about dissolved oxygen in the lake, especially during the heat of summer.
+The Temperature of the surface water was cool during the rains, then increased sharply in July.
+Colder water can hold more oxygen, so the higher temperatures created concern about dissolved oxygen in the lake, especially during the heat of summer.
 Despite the higher temperatures, the Dissolved Oxygen in the lake remained healthy throughout the summer.
 Furthermore, the sufficient oxygen concentration eliminated any concerns headed into winter when ice seals the lake off from atmospheric oxygen.

-The concentrations of Total Phosphorus were at the upper limit of the target range and peaked at just outside the target range in July.
-Phosphate, the usable form of phosphorus, was lower in the target range during all testing events.
+The concentrations of Total Phosphorus were fluctuated in and out of the target range throughout the summer.
+Phosphate, the usable form of phosphorus, was in the target range during all testing events.
 Lakes naturally accumulate more nutrients over time, so these slightly higher concentrations may be indications the nutrients are pooling in the lake.